i3v/GS_ColorManagement_and_pdfOutput/README.md

 ------------
 For these experiments, I also use (included in this repo as well):
  * The [cmyk_des_renderintent.icc](http://git.ghostscript.com/?p=ghostpdl.git;a=blob_plain;f=toolbin/color/src_color/cmyk_des_renderintent.icc;hb=d3537a54740d78c5895ec83694a07b3e4f616f61)
-   profile, that is very useful for debugging - as documented in ["Ghostscript 9.21 Color Management"](https://www.ghostscript.com/doc/9.27/GS9_Color_Management.pdf), from the Ghostscript repo is quite handy for experiments like this.
- It is designed such that different intents output different colors:
+   profile, quite very useful for debugging.
+As documented in ["Ghostscript 9.21 Color Management"](https://www.ghostscript.com/doc/9.27/GS9_Color_Management.pdf), it is designed such that different intents output different colors:
    * the "Perceptual" rendering intent (0) outputs cyan only,
    * the "RelativeColorimetric" intent (1) outputs magenta only
    * and "Saturation" intent (2) outputs yellow only.
  * [gs/lib/PDFX_def.ps](http://git.ghostscript.com/?p=ghostpdl.git;a=blob;f=lib/PDFX_def.ps;h=4c34d06de08a33fa7afd734feb833944e968c4ff;hb=refs/heads/gs9.26)
  from the Ghostscript repo, modified to utilize `cmyk_des_renderintent.icc`.
-A prefix file for creating a PDF/X-3.
+A prefix file for creating PDF/X-3.

 Types of built-in profiles